stonybrook-lin539/main/source/main/05_mappings/01_ngram_mappings.md

 ::: example
 We have seen several examples of word-final devoicing, e.g. in German.
-The German word for *song* is *li:t* in the singular, with a voiceless *t*, but *li:dɐ* in the plural with a voiced *d* (actually, a phonetician will tell you that German has a constricted-glottis distinction rather than a voicing distinction, but that doesn't matter for this example).
+The German word for *song* is *li:t* in the singular, with a voiceless *t*, but *li:der* in the plural with a voiced *d* (actually, a phonetician will tell you that German has a constricted-glottis distinction rather than a voicing distinction, but that doesn't matter for this example).
-Once we remove the plural marker from *li:dɐ* we are left with the stem *li:d*.
+Once we remove the plural marker from *li:der* we are left with the stem *li:d*.
 This is distinct from *li:t*, yet native speakers of German somehow know that these are both just different outputs of the same lexical item for *song*.
 They know that these two forms are phonologically related to each other.
 :::